-Similarly to the classification task, we approximate light curves into a regular high-cadence time grid.
-Then, we use them to estimate time of peaks using direct approach considered in Section~\ref{sec:peak_finding}.
-Examples of ZTF light curves with estimated peaks are shown in Fig.~\ref{fig:peak_example}.
-Table~\ref{tab:peak_ztf_sk} shows peak positions and magnitudes of the BTS ZTF objects.
+Similarly to the classification task, we approximated light curves into a regular high-cadence time grid.
+Then, we used them to estimate the time of peaks using the direct approach described in Section~\ref{sec:peak_finding}.
+Examples of ZTF BTS light curves with estimated peaks are shown in Fig.~\ref{fig:peak_example}.
+Table~\ref{tab:peak_ztf_sk} shows the peak positions and magnitudes of the ZTF BTS objects.